jackjliew/ai-openscale/known-wos-issues.md

 - There is a license limit of 20 deployed models per instance of {{site.data.keyword.aios_short}}.

-- For {{site.data.keyword.pm_full}}, the payload of perturbed images being sent via the machine learning gateway cannot exceed 1 MB.
+- For {{site.data.keyword.pm_full}}, scoring input for image classification models that are sent for payload logging cannot exceed 1 MB.
 To avoid time out issues, images must not exceed 125 x 125 pixels and must be sent sequentially so that the explanation for the second image is requested when the first one is completed.

 - The free Lite plan database is not GDPR compliant.
 If your model processes personally identifiable information (PII), you must purchase a new database or use an existing database that does conform to GDPR rules.

+- Explainability for unstructured text models is not supported for continuous script languages, such as Japanese, Chinese, and Korean, which don't use whitespace or punctuation characters to separate words.

 <p>&nbsp;</p>